2nm-studio/traefik-dev-proxy/README.md

 # Local Development Environment with Traefik

 This project provides a streamlined solution for managing multiple local development projects using Traefik as a reverse proxy with HTTPS support.
-It allows you to run multiple Docker applications simultaneously, each with its own `.local` subdomains and valid SSL certificates.
+It allows you to run multiple Docker applications simultaneously, each with its own custom subdomains and valid SSL certificates.

 ## Features

 - Centralized Traefik reverse proxy
 - Automatic HTTPS with locally trusted certificates
-- Easy subdomain management for each project
+- Flexible subdomain management for each project
 - Shared Docker network for seamless service integration
 - PowerShell scripts for automated setup
+- Custom TLD support (.local by default)
+- Conflict-free multi-project setup with namespaced Traefik configurations

 ## Prerequisites